tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 The two most commonly used packages for defining the routes in an angularjs app are **ngRoute** and **ui-router**.
 In ngRoute every route must be represented by a url.

 In ui-router (which is a open source project), the main concept is of a ‘UI state’.
-For example, you can have a route with no unique url for that route whatsoever.

-However, url routing is also supported so you can have a state that is associated with a particular URL.
+For example, you can have a route with no unique url for that route whatsoever.However, url routing is also supported so you can have a state that is associated with a particular URL.

 Let's look at ui-router in more details.

 After you have installed and referenced ui-router in the your project.
 The first step is to inject the ui-router as a dependency  in your module.

 	angular